commercialhaskell/stack/doc/GUIDE_advanced.md

 The default templates repository is https://github.com/commercialhaskell/stack-templates.
-You can download templates from a different Github user by prefixing the username and a slash.
+You can download templates from a different GitHub user by prefixing the username and a slash.
 Command:

 ~~~text
 stack new my-yesod-project yesodweb/simple